alercebroker/cats_service/README.md

 #### Crossmatch in a catalog

-Since the radius argument is optional, there are two ways to perform crossmatch in a catalog.
+Since the radius argument is optional, there are two ways to perform cross-match in a catalog.

 1. Providing a radius: